physimals/fabber_core/doc/theory.rst

 ------------------

 In the Bayesian picture of inference, we always start with some *prior* distribution for the value of each parameter.
+This represents what we know about the parameter's value *before* we have seen the data we are fitting it to.

-This may be informed by experimental evidence in which case we may use an *informative* prior with a limited variance to constrain the likely values.
+The prior may be based on experimental evidence in which case it may have a mean (the accepted experimental value) and a limited variance (reflecting the range of values obtained in previous experiments).
+This is an example of an *informative* prior.

-Alternatively if the value could vary by a very wide degree we our prior may be *uninformative* which means its variance is very large.
+Alternatively if the value of the parameter could vary by a very wide degree we our prior may be given some default mean with very large variance that effectively allows it to take on any possible value.
+This is an *uninformative* prior.

 Prior distributions should not be informed by the data we are fitting, instead Bayesian inference calculates a *posterior* distribution for each parameter value which takes into account both